NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Transcribe Moment.md

 **Prerequisites** Scrollmaster Dedication
 * * *
-You gain the [[3-Rules/Character Building/Spells/T/Transcribe Moment|Transcribe Moment]] focus spell.
+You gain the [[Spells/Transcribe Moment|Transcribe Moment]] focus spell.
 If you don't already have one, you gain a focus pool of 1 Focus Point, which you can Refocus by spending 10 minutes to study a text or record notes on your recent experiences.

-*Source: Pathfinder Lost Omens: Pathfinder Society Guide* *OGL*
+*Source: Pathfinder Lost Omens Pathfinder Society Guide* *OGL*